mlavergn/go-router/README.md

 # go-router
-Golang exploration for use on ARM based routers
+Golang exploration for embedded use